Old Louisville Ghost Tour as Recommended by The New York Times @ 4th and Ormsby Discount Tickets

 Overview

-March through November, daily; limited dates in the off-season!
+As seen on HBO's MURDER IN GLITTERBALL CITY!
 Impressive Victorian mansions and quirky residents have earned national attention for Old Louisville, where bourbon barons, racetrack royalty, and titans of tobacco settled in the 1800s.
 This narrated walk comes from books by David Dominé, who often guides groups himself.
-Tales involve personal experiences and neighborhood gossip.
-The New York Times recommends this as the first thing to do during a visitor's "36 Hours in Louisville."
-You'll also learn about A DARK ROOM IN GLITTER BALL CITY, David's next book—out in October 2021!
+Tales involve personal experiences and neighborhood legend, as well as the story at the heart A DARK ROOM IN GLITTER BALL CITY, the true-crime memoir that inspired the HBO series!
 Specializing in "America's Most Haunted Neighborhood," we depart from the corner of Fourth and Ormsby, at the transitional edge of the neighborhood.
-If you love old architecture and spooky history, this is the tour for you!
-If you do not like an up-and-coming neighborhood with a diverse racial make up, this tour is not for you!
-If you can't go 2 hours without a bathroom, this is not for you!
+If you love beautiful architecture and spooky history, this is the tour for you!
+If you do not like a diverse, up-and-coming neighborhood, or can't go 2 hours without a bathroom, this is not for you!
+The New York Times recommends our tours as the first thing to do during a visitor's "36 Hours in Louisville."
+Locally owned and operated since 2004.

 Language Offered